tszhong0411/honghong.me/README.md

 ## 🔔 Important Note

 Hello there!
 While I'm glad to see you're interested in my open-source project, I kindly request that you refrain from using this source code as a template for your website.
-Instead, I encourage you to use it as a learning resource and an inspiration to create something unique.
+Instead, I encourage you to use it as a learning resource and as inspiration to create something unique.

 - **Originality**: Building something from scratch allows you to showcase your originality and creativity.
 - **Learning**: Creating your own project helps you learn and improve your skills.